Know your Fanta Pants*:

 Breakfast | Lunch | Dinner

-- Farewell your Iban friends and continue on foot
+- Farewell your Iban friends and continue by boat

 - Trek through a section of lowland forest, known as the Headhunters Trail - a trail was originally used by Kayan warriors,